Credits – google.com |

 drafted.
 One thing to note is that such covenants must be reasonable

-.
+and capable of enforcement.
 Where they are unreasonable the court shall

 not enforce such covenants.